pjritee/pl_search_cpp/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Version History
+* 1.4
+  - Change from private to protected in term and pred classes to increase flexibility when subclassing.
+For example, termcolour can now be used in subclasses of various terms.
 * 1.3
   - Add an if-then-else predicate.
 * 1.2